Monsters, Inc. poster

 Disruption

 Sulley discovers a door left active on the scare floor after hours.
-His curiosity leads to a child (Boo) escaping into the monster world - the ultimate catastrophe in a society terrified of human children.
+When he investigates, a human child (Boo) escapes into the monster world, causing chaos and panic.
+Everything Sulley believes about human toxicity is challenged.

 5